SaeedAmal/Relevant-page-finder/README.md

 # Relevant-page-finder
-Given a person name identifies highly relevant sources over the web The input set of entity names
+Given a person name identifies highly relevant sources over the web.

+The input set of entity names